 Why are there separate lifts for patients?

-The design of the ECC is built around the needs of patients and maximising their clinical safety.
+The design of the building is built around the needs of patients and maximising their clinical safety.
 The dedicated patient lifts ensures patients can be transferred to the most appropriate care location without delay, reduces exposure to infection and helps maintain patient dignity by avoiding sharing lifts and corridors with visitors.

 When will the Emergency Department entrance be complete?